utils

 Array of data sampled from kde that is transformed back to bounds of the un-transformed data set the kde is generated from

-cosmic.utils.error_check(BSEDict, filters=None, convergence=None, sampling=None)
+cosmic.utils.error_check(BSEDict, SSEDict, filters=None, convergence=None, sampling=None)

 cosmic.utils.filter_bin_state(bcm, bpp, method, kstar1_range, kstar2_range)